Construction Contracts for Your Refurbishment Project

 - Evaluate procurement options - weighing up the pros and cons of traditional, D&C, or hybrid contracts for your specific project.

-- Keep builders honest – interrogating preliminaries, margins, and provisional sums to ensure fair pricing.
+- Keep builders honest - interrogating preliminaries, margins, and provisional sums to make sure pricing is fair.

 - Align planning, cost, and construction - making sure approvals, budget forecasts, and buildability all line up.